obsinity/obsinity/documentation/collection-sdk.md

 - obsinity-collection-spring: Spring Boot autoconfig + AOP aspect (@Flow) that emits lifecycle events.
 - obsinity-collection-sink-logging: Logs OEvent via SLF4J; enabled by default (toggle property).
 - obsinity-collection-sink-obsinity: Adapts OEvent to Obsinity REST ingest JSON and posts via EventSender.
+- obsinity-client-transport-* modules: HTTP transport SPI implementations (`EventSender`) for WebClient, OkHttp, RestTemplate, and the JDK HttpClient, plus `obsinity-client-transport-rabbitmq` for AMQP delivery.
+- obsinity-client-testkit: `InMemoryEventSender` for tests and smoke harnesses.

+## Instrumentation Building Blocks

+- `@Flow` wraps a method in the `FlowAspect`, producing a `FlowEvent` that carries attributes, context, trace metadata, and runtime status.
+Nested `@Flow` methods form parent/child flows.
+Each root flow also records a batch so sinks can emit correlated events.
+- `@Step` emits nested step events inside the active flow and records them under `events[]`.
+If a `@Step` executes without an active flow it is auto-promoted to a flow; use `@OrphanAlert` to set the log level for that promotion.
+- Attribute + context pushers: `@PushAttribute`, `@PushContextValue`, and their `@Pull*` counterparts enrich or consume the flow payload. `@PullAttribute`, `@PullAllAttributes`, `@PullContextValue`, and `@PullAllContextValues` bind values back into sink handlers.
+- Flow sinks (`@FlowSink` beans) subscribe to lifecycle callbacks using `@OnFlowStarted`, `@OnFlowCompleted`, `@OnFlowFailure`, `@OnOutcome`, `@OnFlowScope`, and `@RequiredAttributes`. `FlowObsinitySink` and the logging sink are both built with the same hook annotations you can use.
+- `FlowProcessorSupport` maintains a thread-local stack and event batch per root flow. `FlowContext` is cleared after every method exit so async hand-offs do not leak attributes.

 Quick Start (Spring)
 1) Add dependencies (choose a transport; WebClient shown):